Iran launches missiles at US military base in Qatar in retaliation for American bombing

 Israel expands war to include symbolic targets

-Earlier in the day, Israel expanded its war against Iran, striking the gate of a Tehran prison notorious for holding political activists and hitting the headquarters of the military force that suppressed recent protests.
+Earlier in the day, Israel struck the gate of a Tehran prison notorious for holding political activists and hitting the headquarters of the military force that suppressed recent protests.

 As plumes of thick smoke rose over Tehran, Israel was attacked with yet another barrage of Iranian missiles and drones.
 The persistent fire has become a reality for civilians in both countries since Israel started the war to target Tehran's rapidly advancing nuclear program.